chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 For our pbmc3k dataset, the call to apply the schema will look like this:

-`cellxgene schema apply --source-h5ad pbmc3k_updated.h5ad --remix-config config.yaml --output-filename pbmc3k_curated.h5ad`
+`cellxgene-schema apply --source-h5ad pbmc3k_updated.h5ad --remix-config config.yaml --output-filename pbmc3k_curated.h5ad`

 The next step will be to validate the resulting object.

 <br/>

-### `cellxgene schema validate`
+### `cellxgene-schema validate`

 <br/>